h2oai/datatable/docs/develop/documentation.rst

         :settable: newkey
         :deletable:

-The ``:src:`` parameter can now accept two function names: a getter and a setter .
+The ``:src:`` parameter can now accept two function names: the getter and the setter.
+In addition, ``:settable:`` parameter will have the name of the setter value as it will be displayed in the docs.
+Lastly, ``:deletable:`` marks this class property as deletable.

+The docstring of the function/method/etc is preprocessed before it is rendered into the RST document.
+This processing includes the following steps:

+- The "Parameters" section is parsed and the definitions of all function parameters are extracted.

+- The contents of the "Examples" section are parsed as if it was a literal block, converting from python-console format into the format jupyter-style code blocks.
+In addition, if the output of any command contains a datatable Frame, it will also be converted into a jupyter-style table.

+- All other sections are displayed as-is.